Curtiss-Wright (NYSE:CW) Announces Earnings Results

-Curtiss-Wright (NYSE:CW – Get Rating) issued its quarterly earnings data on Tuesday.
-The aerospace company reported $2.92 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $3.02 by ($0.10), Briefing.com reports.
-Curtiss-Wright had a return on equity of 16.84% and a net margin of 11.51%.
-The company had revenue of $758.00 million for the quarter, compared to analysts’ expectations of $752.23 million.
-During the same period last year, the company posted $2.40 EPS.
-The business’s revenue for the quarter was up 13.6% on a year-over-year basis.
+Curtiss-Wright (NYSE:CW – Get Rating) released its quarterly earnings data on Tuesday.
+The aerospace company reported $2.92 EPS for the quarter, missing analysts’ consensus estimates of $3.02 by ($0.10), Briefing.com reports.
+The business had revenue of $758.00 million during the quarter, compared to analyst estimates of $752.23 million.
+Curtiss-Wright had a net margin of 11.51% and a return on equity of 16.84%.
+The firm’s revenue was up 13.6% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $2.40 EPS.
 Curtiss-Wright updated its FY23 guidance to $8.65-$8.90 EPS.

 Curtiss-Wright Announces Dividend

-The business also recently announced a quarterly dividend, which will be paid on Friday, April 14th.
-Stockholders of record on Friday, March 31st will be issued a $0.19 dividend.
-This represents a $0.76 annualized dividend and a dividend yield of 0.43%.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, April 14th.
+Investors of record on Friday, March 31st will be given a dividend of $0.19 per share.
 The ex-dividend date of this dividend is Thursday, March 30th.
-Curtiss-Wright’s dividend payout ratio (DPR) is presently 9.99%.
+This represents a $0.76 dividend on an annualized basis and a dividend yield of 0.43%.
+Curtiss-Wright’s payout ratio is currently 9.99%.

-Several large investors have recently bought and sold shares of CW.
-American Century Companies Inc. lifted its position in Curtiss-Wright by 16.9% during the first quarter.
-American Century Companies Inc. now owns 4,094 shares of the aerospace company’s stock valued at $614,000 after purchasing an additional 593 shares during the period.
-US Bancorp DE raised its position in shares of Curtiss-Wright by 15.4% in the first quarter.
-US Bancorp DE now owns 5,655 shares of the aerospace company’s stock valued at $849,000 after buying an additional 756 shares during the last quarter.
-PNC Financial Services Group Inc. raised its holdings in Curtiss-Wright by 1.6% in the 1st quarter.
-PNC Financial Services Group Inc. now owns 7,598 shares of the aerospace company’s stock valued at $1,141,000 after acquiring an additional 121 shares during the last quarter.
-Acadian Asset Management LLC purchased a new position in Curtiss-Wright during the first quarter worth approximately $308,000.
-Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS raised its holdings in shares of Curtiss-Wright by 10.5% during the 1st quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 14,381 shares of the aerospace company’s stock worth $2,159,000 after acquiring an additional 1,371 shares during the period.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+B. Riley Wealth Advisors Inc. purchased a new position in Curtiss-Wright in the 4th quarter valued at approximately $405,000.
+Pathstone Family Office LLC lifted its position in shares of Curtiss-Wright by 2.6% during the 3rd quarter.
+Pathstone Family Office LLC now owns 2,505 shares of the aerospace company’s stock worth $348,000 after purchasing an additional 63 shares during the last quarter.
+Point72 Hong Kong Ltd lifted its position in shares of Curtiss-Wright by 1,560.1% during the 1st quarter.
+Point72 Hong Kong Ltd now owns 2,291 shares of the aerospace company’s stock worth $344,000 after purchasing an additional 2,153 shares during the last quarter.
+Acadian Asset Management LLC purchased a new stake in shares of Curtiss-Wright during the 1st quarter worth $308,000.
+Finally, Advisor Partners II LLC lifted its position in shares of Curtiss-Wright by 12.4% during the 4th quarter.
+Advisor Partners II LLC now owns 1,808 shares of the aerospace company’s stock worth $302,000 after purchasing an additional 200 shares during the last quarter.
 Hedge funds and other institutional investors own 84.95% of the company’s stock.

 Curtiss-Wright Corporation is a global integrated business that provides engineered products, solutions, and services mainly to the aerospace and defense markets, as well as critical technologies in demanding commercial power, process, and industrial markets.
 It operates through the following three segments: Aerospace & Industrial, Defense Electronics, and Naval & Power.